Understanding Commander Access Control

 - Access rights — Access rights determine what parts of your virtual infrastructure each Commander role may access.
 If an administrative user needs access to your virtual infrastructure, you must assign access rights.
 Access rights can't be assigned to users with Service Portal roles.

-The superuser administrative user account exists when you first install Commander.
+Note: The superuser administrative user account exists when you first install Commander.
 This user account can't be deleted.
 The superuser account is a local user account that allows the user access to the Commander console with the Commander role of Superuser.
-It has the highest level of access rights (Administrator) on all managed systems in your virtualized infrastructure
+It has the highest level of access rights (Administrator) on all cloud accounts in your virtualized infrastructure

 There are four things that you can set up for users in the Service Portal:

 - Organizations — We recommend that you use organizations as the basis of Service Portal user access control.
 Organizations support multi-tenant environments by allowing customized configuration and data segregation for your groups of Service Portal users.